snowplow/documentation/docs/try-snowplow/accessing-and-querying-your-try-snowplow-data/index.md

 ![](images/5-finalizesetup.png)

-6. On the top bar, select the “SQL” section and “SQL lab” subsection.
+6. On the top bar, select the “SQL” section and “SQL lab” subsection

 ![](images/6-sqleditor.png)